deepskystacker/DSS/Installers/README.txt

    We suggest that you ensure that the first registered light frame is not significantly darker then the other frames (brighter is no problem), otherwise the number of detected stars might be very high.

-9. Bug fix: Computation of the final star centers has been corrected.
-The old version was slightly biased towards left/up of the real center.
+9. Bug fix: Computation of the final star centres has been corrected.
+The old version was slightly biased towards left/up of the real centre.

 10. Finish conversion of code to Qt - there should be no MFC stuff left.